 B. Stealing: knowingly taking or appropriating the property of another, including property of the university, without the rightful owner’s permission and with the intent to permanently or substantially deprive the owner of the property.
 One does not receive rightful permission if it is induced by fraud or deception.

 C. Cheating: including, but not limited to, the following acts:

 1. Plagiarism: the presentation, with intent to deceive, or with disregard for proper scholarly procedures of a significant scope, of any information, ideas or phrasing of another as if they were one’s own without giving appropriate credit to the original source.

 a.
 One commits plagiarism when one includes the words of another without quotation or when one includes the substantive work of another without properly crediting the source with footnotes, quotation marks, or other appropriate citation.

 b.
 The panel can infer a student’s intent based on the extent and context of the improperly cited material and whether the student has provided false citation or has manipulated the original text such that a reasonable person would conclude the student did so in order to avoid detection.

 c.
-The instructor can address disregard for proper scholarly procedure that is minimal in scope may be addressed solely as an academic matter, and can determine whether an academic penalty should be applied without pursuing resolution under the Honor Code.
-However, the instructor should treat any intentional acts of plagiarism or disregard for scholarly procedure of a significant scope as a violation of the Honor Code and address them under either Sec.
+The instructor can address disregard for proper scholarly procedure that is minimal in scope solely as an academic matter and can determine whether an academic penalty should be applied without pursuing resolution under the Honor Code.
+However, the instructor should treat any intentional acts of plagiarism or disregard for scholarly procedure of a significant scope as violations of the Honor Code and address them under either Sec.
 VIII or Sec.
 IX below.